iamdominic2/Ruminations-of-Reverious-Recurrences/README.md

 A traditional turn-based role-playing game where you discover your true identity by venturing through four fields!
 And then you sense something eerie... play to see more...

-This is a traditional turn-based RPG, but you heal all HP/MP after each encounter to eliminate the traditional-but-outdated idea of resource management between battles, after all, most people don't like this!
+This is a traditional turn-based RPG, but you heal all HP/MP after each encounter to eliminate the traditional-but-outdated idea of resource management between battles, after all, most people don't like this!<BR>
 On the field, move with your mouse, WASD, or arrow keys.
-Press the "i" button to check Items and Status.
+Press the "i" button to check Items and Status.<BR>
 Encounters are more likely to occur where there are objects, e.g., trees.
-Pick up items along the way!
+Pick up items along the way!<BR>
-In battle, you will be able to select commands right before a character's action, and then the character will perform the action you select, provided that there is nothing restricting the action.
+In battle, you will be able to select commands right before a character's action, and then the character will perform the action you select, provided that there is nothing restricting the action.<BR>
 Be sure to save at the blue circles!
-(There is one at the start of each area AND also before the boss) Be sure not to be underleveled for the boss!
+(There is one at the start of each area AND also before the boss)<BR>
+Be sure not to be underleveled for the boss!
 Train to the maximum possible potential for each area and learn new skills along the way!
 Finally, have fun!

-This is probably the first of my games to have a proper story.
+This is probably the first of my games to have a proper story.<BR>
-Essentially, this game likely took the most hours to make out of all my games.
+Essentially, this game likely took the most hours to make out of all my games. <BR>
 Though I am glad I did manage to make something this big, I haven't done that in a while, or ever.

 The engine is quite complex at first glance, but I have added some comments to describe what each script does (for STAGE & BATTLE ENGINE, the two most important parts).

 The core logic of the overworld and battle systems occurs respectively in the 17)Overworld Player and 3)Battle Engine.

+By the way, this was made before people thought AI slop was actually slop.
+This was more so a coding exercise than a graphical one.
+The graphics may actually explain what is so *reverious* about the *recurrences* within the game - so go your way and discover the deep themes for yourself!